Washington Mall

-Washington Mall is a vacant and no longer operable enclosed shopping mall located in South Strabane Township, Washington County, Pennsylvania, United States, just outside the city of Washington.
-The property was formerly managed by J. J. Gumberg Co. and now by Chapman Business Properties.
-It is owned by 79/70 Associates, a local developer which also owns a number of properties throughout Washington County.
+Washington Mall was an enclosed shopping mall located in South Strabane Township, Washington County, Pennsylvania, United States, just outside the city of Washington.
+The property was managed by J. J. Gumberg Co. and later by Chapman Business Properties.
+It was owned by 79/70 Associates, a local developer with numerous holdings throughout Washington County.

 History

-The Washington Mall was opened on October 17, 1968 with a total of 45 stores.
+Washington Mall opened on October 17, 1968, with a total of 45 stores.
 The mall was anchored by J. C. Penney, which had a freestanding auto center.
 The mall also featured G. C. Murphy, a Thorofare Grocery Store, and Giant Eagle as junior anchors.
+There was also a partial lower-level under one end of the building that housed a two-screen movie theater.
+Around 1987, a two-level expansion containing Toys R Us and Jo-Ann Fabrics (upper level) and a new, larger space for Giant Eagle (lower level, also including the old theater) was built.
+Toys R Us and Giant Eagle were only accessible from the outside.
+The original Giant Eagle space at the opposite end of the mall became Pottery Factory Outlet, and the original lower level movie theater was replaced by a larger freestanding multiplex on the mall periphery.
 Staples was under construction in 1996, taking over what was originally the Marianne Shop.
-Thompson Hardware closed in June 1997, and was later replaced by Dollar General.
-Pottery Factory Outlet closed its doors in February 1998.
-Giant Eagle closed its doors in 1999, however the company continued to pay its lease through 2001.
+Around this time, the mall received minor cosmetic updates such as new flooring and paint, but few other changes were made.
+Thompson Hardware closed in June 1997 and was later replaced by Dollar General.
+Pottery Factory Outlet closed in February 1998.
+Giant Eagle closed in 1999; however, the company continued to pay its lease through 2001.
 Afterthoughts closed in December 1999, and Altmeyer closed that same year.

-In 2001, JCPenney announced a remodel of their store, introducing houseware and custom decorating departments to the location.
+In 2001, JCPenney announced a remodel of its store, introducing housewares and custom decorating departments to the location.
 A REX store was also slated to open in the former Pottery Factory Outlet space, and a D&K Stores was planned to open next to Dollar General.
-At this time the mall's Baskin-Robbins store closed and converted to "Pap Pap's" Ice Cream after the owner said he could no longer afford franchise fees.
-Plans were announced in 2004 to convert the mall into a more traditional shopping plaza, retaining anchors Staples, JCPenney, and Toys R Us and adding an 88,000 sq ft space for a new anchor.
-However, these plans were later delayed, and never came to fruition.
-JCPenney closed in February 2007 and relocated to the defunct Foundry shopping center less than a mile away in March 2007; however, due to ground settling problems at the aforementioned retail complex and financial difficulties with the property owner, JCPenney moved back to the Washington Mall in mid-September 2008.
-On January 15, 2014, it was announced that JCPenney would be closing as part of a plan to close 33 stores nationwide.
+At this time, the mall's Baskin-Robbins store closed and was converted to an independent shop called "Pap Pap's" Ice Cream after the owner cited inability to afford franchise fees.
+Plans were announced in 2004 to convert the mall into a more traditional shopping plaza, retaining anchors Staples, JCPenney, and Toys R Us, and adding an 88,000 sq ft space for a new anchor.
+However, these plans were ultimately delayed and never realized.
+JCPenney closed in February 2007 and relocated to the nearby Foundry shopping center less than a mile away in March 2007.
+However, owing to structural settling problems at that site and financial difficulties with the property owner, JCPenney returned to Washington Mall in mid-September 2008.
+On January 15, 2014, JCPenney announced its closure at Washington Mall as part of a nationwide plan to close 33 stores.
 The store closed in May 2014.
-From 2014 to 2017, the space was used as a Spirit Halloween before being vacated permanently.
+From 2014 to 2017, the former JCPenney space was used seasonally as a Spirit Halloween store before being vacated.